Gott der Herr ist Sonn und Schild, BWV 79: Performances

-Bach first performed the cantata on 31 October 1725.
-He repeated it again, probably in 1730, with minor changes in the scoring, doubling the oboes by flutes and assigning a flute as the obbligato instrument in the alto aria.
+Bach led the Thomanerchor in the first performances of the cantata on 31 October 1725, at the Thomaskirche in the morning service, with a sermon by Christian Weise, and in a vespers service at the Nikolaikirche, with a sermon by Salomon Deyling.
+Bach performed the cantata again in 1730, with minor changes in the scoring, doubling the oboes by flutes and assigning a flute as the obbligato instrument in the alto aria.
+Both versions are equally authentic.